arman-ashrafian/chatter/README.md

 # chatter

-The purpose of the repository is to make a super simple chat application using web sockets in Go.
+The purpose of the repository is to make a simple chat application using web sockets in Go.

 ### what i learned
 1. How to use gorilla websocket library.